UBC-BEST/m2m-docs/README.md

 - Install Android Studio, Postman and optionally VSCode by going to their website and following the installation instructions.
 - Once Android Studio is installed, follow the [Kotlin Setup](https://kotlinlang.org/docs/mobile/setup.html) to finish setting up your IDE.

+## Windows Users

+Unfortunately, if you find yourself reading this you will be dealing with the most troublesome onboarding experiance.
+- Go to the official [Android Studio site](https://developer.android.com/studio) and click "Download Android Studio".
+Make sure you are downloading the appropriate version (64 bit or 32 bit) and on your current version of Windows.
+- You should have downloaded an .exe file.
+When the .exe file is finished downloading, click on it to start the download process.
+- Accept all default settings, except if you see a setting for Kotlin.
+If you do, make sure to enable that setting.
+- CAREFULLY, follow the instructions on the [Kotlin Setup](https://kotlinlang.org/docs/mobile/setup.html).
+Since Windows can be unpredictable, if you are having issues feel free to send me (Lucy) a message.